CouncilofLorien/counciloflorien.github.io/docs/cards/O/orc-warriors.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Orcs._ Three strikes. <br>_"The yells and yammering, croaking, jibbering and jabbering; howls, growls and curses; shrieking and shriking, that followed were beyond description.
-Several hundred wild cats and wolves being roasted slowly alive together would not have compared with it."_ ***---Hob***
+Several hundred wild cats and wolves being roasted slowly alive together would not have compared with it."_ ***---&NoBreak;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【7/&ndash;】</div>